utsav0/daily-dev-tips/src/pages/posts/scss-import.md

 One powerful aspect is the use of partials.
 You have to keep in mind `SCSS` will compile the normal `SCSS` files.
 But if we start our files with an underscore like: `_reset.scss` it will not be compiled directly.

-To use a file let's say `_variables.scss` we can do the following:
+To use a file, let's say `_variables.scss`, we can do the following:

 ```css
 @import 'variables';